sathishmepco/Java-Interview-Programs/README.md

 1. Write a program to find the Most Frequent Element in an given array.
 2. Write a program to find out Duplicate Element in an given array.
 3. Write a program to find sum of all the digits of a given number. <a href="InterviewPrograms/src/com/java/numbers/SumOfDigits.java" target="_blank"> [Solution] </a>
-4. Find the second largest number in the given array. [[Solution]](InterviewPrograms/src/com/java/array/SecondMaximum.java)
+4. How to check if a given number is a Palindrome?
 5. Find the second minimum number in the given array.
 6. Find the pair of elements(X+Y) in the array whoose sum is equal to given number Z.
 7. Write a program to find the intersection of two arrays.